gsndr/DIAMANTE/README.md

 The repository contains the following scripts under the folder Model:
 * main.py:  script to execute DIAMANTE

+* Please specific the parameter of the dataset as reported in __CONFIG.conf__  file .
+E.g.,  To run the code the command is main.py NameOfDataset (es Sentinel12)

 ## Replicate the experiments